luisparravicini/vr-playground/README.md

 This is a playground to learn threejs + XR.

+It's a mashup of own code, some three js examples, some code from [xr-locomotion-start](https://github.com/SamsungInternet/xr-locomotion-starter) and some other snippets.

 To use it:

 - Install threejs in the project folder: `npm install three`